 Advanced Learner Loan

-If you are aged 24 or over and want to study these courses you will need to pay for the cost of your course.
+If you are aged 19 or over and want to study these courses you will need to pay for the cost of your course.
 Learners aged 19 to 23 years old who have not yet achieved a full level 3 qualification may be eligible for a tuition fee waiver.

-A loan scheme has been introduced by the government to help learners.
-A 24+ Advanced Learning Loan is easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.
+The Advanced Learner Loan is easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.

 The minimum loan amount is £300.
 If you take out a loan, you can take out the maximum amount to cover your fee or you can pay all or part of the fee yourself.
 At enrolment you will be asked to pay the difference between the loan and the full fee.

 Learners who take an Advanced Learner Loan for an Access to Higher Education course and then go on to complete a degree will have their loan for the Access course written off.

 Repaying your loan

 Repayment only begins in the April after the course finishes and only if you are earning over £21,000.
 If your earnings drop below this, repayments stop.
 Repayments are deducted at source like tax.

-There is no available financial support for these courses.
+There is no available financial support for this course.